Caral–Supe civilization: History and geography

 The Peruvian littoral appears an "improbable, even aberrant" candidate for the "pristine" development of civilization, compared to other world centers.
 It is extremely arid, bounded by two rain shadows (caused by the Andes to the east, and the Pacific trade winds to the west).
 The region is punctuated by more than 50 rivers that carry Andean snowmelt.
-The development of widespread irrigation from these water sources is seen as decisive in the emergence of Caral-Supe; since all of the monumental architecture at various sites has been found close to irrigation channels.
+The development of widespread irrigation from these water sources is seen as decisive in the emergence of Caral–Supe; since all of the monumental architecture at various sites has been found close to irrigation channels.

-The radiocarbon work of Jonathan Haas et al., found that 10 of 95 samples taken in the Pativilca and Fortaleza areas dated from before 3500 BC.
-The oldest, dating from 9210 BC, provides "limited indication" of human settlement during the Pre-Columbian Early Archaic era.
-Two dates of 3700 BC are associated with communal architecture, but are likely to be anomalous.
+The radiocarbon work of Jonathan Haas et al., found that 10 of 95 samples taken in the Pativilca and Fortaleza areas dated from before 3500 BCE.
+The oldest, dating from 9210 BCE, provides "limited indication" of human settlement during the Pre-Columbian Early Archaic era.
+Two dates of 3700 BCE are associated with communal architecture, but are likely to be anomalous.
 It is from 3200 BC onward that large-scale human settlement and communal construction are clearly apparent.
-Mann, in a survey of the literature in 2005, suggests "sometime before 3200 BC, and possibly before 3500 BC" as the beginning date of the Caral-Supe formative period.
-He notes that the earliest date securely associated with a city is 3500 BC, at Huaricanga, in the Fortaleza area of the north, based on Haas's dates.
+Mann, in a survey of the literature in 2005, suggests "sometime before 3200 BCE, and possibly before 3500 BCE" as the beginning date of the Caral–Supe formative period.
+He notes that the earliest date securely associated with a city is 3500 BCE, at Huaricanga, in the Fortaleza area of the north, based on Haas's dates.

-Haas's early-third-millennium dates suggest that the development of coastal and inland sites occurred in parallel.
-But, from 2500 to 2000 BC, during the period of greatest expansion, the population and development decisively shifted toward the inland sites.
+Haas's early third millennium dates suggest that the development of coastal and inland sites occurred in parallel.
+But, from 2500 to 2000 BCE, during the period of greatest expansion, the population and development decisively shifted toward the inland sites.
 All development apparently occurred at large interior sites such as Caral, although they remained dependent on fish and shellfish from the coast.
-The peak in dates is in keeping with Shady's dates at Caral, which show habitation from 2627 BC to 2020 BC.
+The peak in dates is in keeping with Shady's dates at Caral, which show habitation from 2627 BCE to 2020 BCE.
 That coastal and inland sites developed in tandem remains disputed, however (see next section).

 Influence

-By around 2200 BC, the influence of Norte Chico civilization spread far along the coast.
+By around 2200 BCE, the influence of Norte Chico civilization spread far along the coast.
 To the south, it went as far as the Chillon valley, and the site of El Paraiso.
 To the north, it spread as far as the Santa River valley.